 - In a food processor bowl, pulse the flour, sugar, ginger, baking powder, cinnamon, cloves, salt, and baking soda.
 Add the shortening and butter and pulse to combine.
-Transfer to a medium sized bowl.
+Transfer to a medium-sized bowl.

 - In a small bowl, whisk the eggs, milk, molasses, and vanilla extract.
-Make a well in the center of the dry ingredients and pour the egg mixture into the well.
+Make a well in the centre of the dry ingredients and pour the egg mixture into the well.
 Stir just until the dry ingredients are completely blended

 - Drop the batter by heaping tablespoonfuls onto the pears to create a cobbled effect, taking care to space the mounds about 1 inch apart.
 Though the batter will cover only about half of the pear layer, don’t spread it out.
 It will rise and spread to cover most of the pears as it bakes.
 If you run out of space to drop the batter before it’s all used, distribute what remains among the existing mounds.

 - Sprinkle the nuts and sugar evenly over the cobbler.
 Bake until the pears are tender and the topping is golden brown (35 to 40 minutes).
 If needed, rotate the pan midway through the baking to allow the top to brown evenly.
 Let rest at least 20 minutes before serving.
 Serve warm.

 - Serve with whipped cream or ice cream.

 - The cobbler is at its best warm from the oven, however, if you wish to make it a day ahead, once it’s completely cool, wrap it in plastic and store it at room temperature for up to 24 hours.